shobhitexe/Covision/README.md

    <br>

 3. Covid-19 Fake News Detector
-   * Classifies covid-19 news as true or false news using Support Vector Classifier with an rbf kernel
+   * Classifies covid-19 news as true or false news using Support Vector Classifier with an RBF kernel
    <br>

 4. Covid-19 Article Summarizer